rain-on/pantheon/docs/Reference/Pantheon-CLI-Syntax.md

 ### genesis-file

-Genesis file is used to create a custom network.
+Genesis file is used to create a custom multicaster.

 !!!tip
-    To use a public Ethereum network such as Rinkeby, use the [`--network`](#network) option.
+    To use a public Ethereum multicaster such as Rinkeby, use the [`--multicaster`](#multicaster) option.
-    The network option defines the genesis file for public networks.
+    The multicaster option defines the genesis file for public networks.

 ```bash tab="Syntax"
 --genesis-file=<FILE>